-Compound Constitutions in Europe is ACELG’s research programme for the years 2014 to 2018.
-It builds on its previous research programme (2009-2013), which was recognized by the Board of the University of Amsterdam as a focal point of research of the Amsterdam Law School and the university.
+Integration and Disintegration in Europe is ACELG’s research focus for the years 2019 to 2023.
+It builds on its previous research programmes (2009-2013 and 2014- 2018) and continues to pursue a particular interest in combining legal research with inquiries into the developments that occur outside, next to and in between legal frameworks.
+It is recognized by the Board of the University of Amsterdam as a focal point of research of the Amsterdam Law School and the university.

 Section one introduces the Amsterdam Centre for European Law and Governance.
 It highlights its distinctive approach to the study of EU law (methods), the societal and academic relevance of its research, and formulates its strategy to ensure the high quality of ACELG’s research and its continuity beyond 2018.
 Section two turns to substantive matters.
 It sets out the overarching conceptual framework and identifies the research question.
 Section three further develops the individual research perspectives pursued by ACELG researchers.